Leaning tower of Pisa, with the statue of the cherubs holding the city insignia in their hands

 The whole sentence Che tempo fa? is a direct interrogative clause.

-• indirect interrogative clauses are subordinate clauses that are required when the main verb expresses a doubt or a question.
+• indirect interrogative clauses are that are required when the expresses a doubt or a question.
 You might see one of these, for example, if the main verb is domandare(to ask), chiedere(to ask), or pensare(to think).

 These subordinate clauses are called “indirect interrogatives” because they do not end with a question mark and do not directly request information, but the question is rather embedded in the meaning of a larger sentence.
 For example: